Amazon device deals: $10 off Echo Dot, $30 off Amazon Tap and more

 Amazon Tap for $100 ($30 off): When it was first released, the Tap required you to touch a button before it would accept voice commands.
 But Amazon since added a software update that makes it voice activated, just like any other Echo speaker.
 And unlike other models, this one is fully battery powered, so you can easily move it around the house.
 Read the CNET review of the Amazon Tap.

-Amazon Echo for $85 ($15 off): Intended as the "Goldilocks" speaker in Amazon's Alexa line, the 2017 Echo normally retails for $100, but it can be yours for 15 percent off.
+Buy two Amazon Echos, save $30; buy three, save $50: The "Goldilocks" speaker in Amazon's Alexa line, the 2017 Echo delivers a fuller sound than the tiny Echo Dot, and is more affordable than the Echo Plus.
+It retails for $100, but you can get a discount if you buy in bulk.
 Read the CNET review of the Amazon Echo (2nd generation).

 Buy 2 Amazon Cloud Cams, save $40; buy a 3-pack, save $70: Want to skip the smart locks for now, but like the idea of setting up some webcams in the house?
 Amazon is giving a discount if you buy in bulk.
 Read the CNET review of the Amazon Cloud Cam.